 By Dedeker Winston

 Editor’s Note: We’ve been studying relationships for the last four decades, but we still have so much to learn.
 Through the individual stories and experiences shared in Real Relationships, we aim to paint a more realistic picture of love in the world today.
-The views, thoughts, and opinions expressed in this article belong solely to the author, and are not necessarily based on research conducted by The Gottman Institute.
-Submit your real relationship story here.
+The views, thoughts, and opinions expressed in this article belong solely to the author and are not necessarily based on research conducted by The Gottman Institute.

 The day I turned 30, I felt more loved than any other day in my life.
 I was on an extended stay in Tokyo with my partner, Jase.
 For weeks, he had been teasing a surprise.
 He asked repeated questions about my work schedule and asked me to keep certain times and dates open, without giving the reason.
 When we were out, he’d occasionally duck to the side to urgently type something on his phone, being careful to keep the screen out of my line of sight.